shahrooz7216/laravel-multi-payment/README.md

     'convert_to_rials' => true
 ```

-In each gateway config file, you can specify multiple credentials and therefore you may have multiple gateways for your app.
+In each gateway config file, you can specify multiple credentials, therefore you may have multiple gateways for your app from same provider.

 ```php
      /**